+The current tenant, a Charitable Company, has been occupying the Site by way of a lease over the last 15-year term which has now ended.
+The lease includes the right for renewal, therefore, is currently holding over.
 A proposal has been received from the Group which has been considered as part of the Council's approach to Community Asset Transfers (CAT).
-The proposal, by way of a full Business Case, has been agreed in principle which could result in the transfer of the Site by virtue of a 125-year full, repairing, and insuring lease.
-The lease would enable the asset to transfer to the Group on the basis that their proposal is sustainable and viable over the term.
+The proposal, by way of a full Business Case, has been agreed in principle which could result in the transfer of the Site by virtue of a new 25-year full, repairing, and insuring lease.
+The lease would enable the asset to continue to be used by the Group for the benefit of the community on the basis that their proposal is sustainable and viable over the term.